Clay Staires: Oklahoma House of Representatives

 Staires ran for the Oklahoma House of Representatives in 2022 to succeed term-limited Representative Jadine Nollan.
 Three other candidates ran in the Republican primary: Wayne Hill, Gabe Renfrow, and Mike Burdge.
 While campaigning Staires questioned the legitimacy of the 2020 election writing "If they accept Biden in the midst of all the evidence of a fixed election, 72,000,000 people are going to feel compelled to take action.”
 Staires advanced to a runoff alongside Gabe Renfrow after placing second in the initial primary.
 During the runoff election he was endorsed by Governor Kevin Stitt.
 Staires won the runoff with 56% of the vote and faced Democratic candidate James Rankin in the general election.
 He campaigned in the general election on his support for former president Donald Trump and fighting "against socialist policies.”
 Staires won the general election over Rankin with 70% of the vote.
 He was sworn in on November 16, 2022.

+In 2026, Staires voted against Oklahoma legislation to prohibit child marriage in the state.
+Staires said his vote was "in favor of parents rights over government overreach.
+It’s possible that some people are comfortable with the government overriding parental decisions, but I’m not one of them."